alintrif1405/Lab/README.md

 # ProiectColectiv732
 # Branching:
--master Branch
+-main branch
--develop Branch
+-develop branch
--feature Branches (when creating a new feature branch, name it "feature/" + task name, ex: "feature/NewTask" or when we create a bug fix branch,name it "bugfix/"+ short description)
+-feature branch (when creating a new feature branch, name it "feature/" + task name, ex: "feature/NewTask" or when we create a bug fix branch,name it "bugfix/"+ short description)

 # Code guidelines:
 To maintain the highest standards of code quality and adherence to best practices, we will use **SonarLint**, an plugin integrated into IntelliJ IDEA.